- Food and Cooking»

 A List of Healthy Snack Options

-The following list are the most popular choices of healthy snacks, based on the particular likes and dislikes of the children in my care:
+The following list is a list of the most popular choices of healthy snacks, based on the particular likes and dislikes of the children in my care:

 - Popcorn sprinkled with shredded cheese